fewlinesco/connect-js/client/README.md

 ## Exceptions

-Here is an overview of the exceptions raised from the libraries:
+Here is an overview of the exceptions raised from the library:

 - MissingJWKSURIError
 - InvalidKeyIDRS256Error